Tidal disruption events in post-starburst galaxies: the importance of a complete stellar mass function: Methods

 \subsection{The IMFs}

 We sample stars in the range [0.07,150] $\msun$.
 Our fiducial IMF choice is the \citet{Kroupa2001}; together with it, we explore the effect of top-heavy IMFs.
-All our IMFs $\chi(m)$ are broken power-laws with the form
+All our IMFs $\chi(m)$ are broken power laws with the form

 with $\alpha=2.3$ for the \citeauthor{Kroupa2001}, and $\alpha=\{1.5, 1.7, 1.9\}$ for the top-heavy IMFs.